PhilipMurray/PhilipMurray/README.md

 I am a Full Stack Developer from Ireland.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a Sr. Software Developer contributing to frontend and backend solutions for building web applications.
 - 🌱 Exploring Technical Content Writing and blogs to expand my learning.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Philip%20Murray-blue?style=flat&logo=Linkedin&logoColor=white)][1]
 ---